-Level 2 behaviours are tracked and recorded and may require parental involvement and communication by email, phone or a meeting.
+Level 2 behaviours are tracked and recorded and may require parent/guardianal involvement and communication by email, phone or a meeting.

-Level 3-Unacceptable Behaviours
+Level 3 Inappropriate Behaviours

-For non-compliant, violent or serious behaviours, or a repeat of level 1 and 2 behaviours (e.g. threats, bullying, physical aggression, repeated breach of code of conduct and school expectations), school staff will:
+For non-compliant, violent, or serious behaviours (e.g. threats, harassment, overt defiance, physical aggression), or for continuous repetition of level 1 and 2 inappropriate behaviours, staff will:

-- Respond as in Level 1 and Level 2

-- > The principal will involve the parents by phone or setting up a meeting

-- Consequences applied at this level may include:
+- Respond as in Level 1 and Level 2 - > The principal will involve the parents/guardians by phone or setting up a meeting - Consequences applied at this level may include restricted privileges, repair and replacement of equipment (or pay for damages), school community service, in-school suspension, or out-of-school suspension

-- restricted privileges

-- recess and lunch time outs

-- repair and replacement of equipment (or pay for damages)

-- school community service

-- in-school suspension

-- out-of-school suspension

-Level 3 behaviours are communicated to the parents and (all involved) staff.
+Level 3 behaviours are communicated to the parents/guardians and all involved staff.
 These incidents are recorded and tracked.